Other Upcoming Solar eclipses

 Heart of the Eclipse Path

 The true spectacle, however, will be found in central Egypt along the Nile Valley.
-Cities such as El Quseyya, Asyut, Sohag, Qena, and Luxor will all enjoy extended durations of totality, each lasting over six minutes.
+Cities such as El Quseyya, Asyut, Sohag, Qena, and Luxor will all enjoy extended durations of totality, each lasting over 6 minutes.

 The highlight occurs just 53 kilometers southeast of Luxor, where the eclipse will reach its maximum duration: an astonishing 6 minutes and 23 seconds of complete darkness.